dnw2022/one-for-twelve/README.md

 # Intro

 Flutter version of the popular Dutch TV game show 'Twee voor 12'.
 You will get 12 questions.
 The first letters of the answers will form a word, but the letters are not yet in the right order.
 After answering the questions, you are allowed to ask where in the word a letter belongs.
-The goal is to guess the word with asking the minimum of letters.
+The goal is to guess the word as fast as possible (with asking the minimum number of letters).

 ![](assets/1_for_12_animated.gif)